JarkkoPar/Utility_AI_GDExtension/README.md

 # Compatibility
 Works on Godot 4.1.2 or newer versions.
-Currently 64 bit Windows, 64 bit Linux, MacOS and wasm32 (web) versions are available.
+Currently 64 bit Windows, 64 bit Linux, wasm32 (web) versions are available.
+For MacOS there are *unsigned* binaries included in the package.

 # Installation